isrkan/DevOps-MLOps-Practice/MLOps/ML_model_packaging/README.md

 - Contributing: Guidelines for contributing to the project, if applicable.

-## Step 7: Install and test the package
+## Step 8: Install and test the package
 After organizing the code into a package, install the package locally to ensure everything works as expected.

 1. **Create source and built distributions**: Before installing the package, we need to create source and built distributions.
 These distributions are the standard way to package Python code for distribution, which are more modern and flexible formats compared to the older "egg" format.
 Here's a brief explanation:
-  - **Source distribution (sdist)**: This is a distribution format that includes the package's source code, typically compressed into a `.tar.gz` file.
+  - **Source distribution (`sdist`)**: This is a distribution format that includes the package's source code, typically compressed into a `.tar.gz` file.
 It is useful for sharing our code in a way that others can build and install it on their systems.
-  - **Built distribution (bdist_wheel)**: This is a pre-built binary distribution, usually a `.whl` (wheel) file.
+  - **Built distribution (`bdist_wheel`)**: This is a pre-built binary distribution, usually a `.whl` (wheel) file.
 It's a ready-to-install package that users can install without needing to build the package from source.
 Wheel is the preferred format for distributing Python packages because it's faster and easier to install.

   To create these distributions, run the following commands in the root directory of the project (where the `setup.py` file is located):
   ```bash